leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 # Dispatch of technologies

 The parameters listed here describe the conversion and storage of energy carriers by technologies.
 As a result, each of these parameters can vary by operational mode.
+If any mode specific values are provided, these replace mode unspecific data.

-The following two diagramms serve as a remainder on how conversion and storage are generally modelled in AnyMOD.
+The following two diagrams serve as a remainder on how conversion and storage are generally modelled in AnyMOD.

 ```@raw html
 <p style="text-align:center;"><img src="../assets/convTech.svg" width="64%"/>
 <p style="text-align:center;"><img src="../assets/stTech.svg" width="80%"/>
 ```

 ### Availability

 Technical availability of the operated capacity.

 Since operated capacity is split into conversion, storage-input, storage-output, and storage-size, the same distinction applies to availabilities.

 ```@raw html
 <table class="tabelle">